rOpenSpain/spanishoddata/README.md

 </div>

-To run the code in this README, we will use the following setup:
+To run the code in this README we will use the following setup:

 ``` r
 library(tidyverse)